growdigital/forestgarden.wales/content/blog/forest-garden-about-time.md

 {{< figure src="https://res.cloudinary.com/growdigital/image/upload/v1546191847/time-spiral.jpg" alt="A spiral, passing through the same months on the way up" caption="My imagined time spiral" >}}

-I’m not sure what the point of all this is but I thought it would be interesting to put this out there.
-Consider it work in progress, spiralling, hopefully, upwards.
+I’m not sure what the point of all this is.
+I feel it has to do with how we can portray gardens across time, in our blogs and in our diaries.
+Please consider it work in progress!